Omega-Aura/music/README.md

-# 🎵 Realtime Spotify Clone
+# 🎵 Music Listening & Chat App

-A full-stack music streaming application with real-time features, built with the MERN stack and modern web technologies.
-This project replicates core Spotify functionality including music playback, social features, admin dashboard, and cross-device synchronization.
+A full-stack social music streaming application where you can listen to music and chat with friends in real-time.
+Built with the MERN stack and modern web technologies, featuring synchronized playback, live messaging, and cross-device support.

 ## ✨ Features